HAVING TROUBLE PAYING FOR PHONE OR INTERNET SERVICE? YOU MAY QUALIFY FOR THE TELEPHONE ASSISTANCE PLAN OR THE FEDERAL LIFELINE CREDIT.

 Minnesota's Telephone Assistance Plan (TAP) offers a monthly credit of $10.00 on your landline telephone service plan.
 You may receive the TAP credit on one landline per household.

-The federal Lifeline Program offers a monthly discount of $9.25 on landline telephone service plans bundled with Internet speeds equal or greater than 20 mbps or Internet Only plans with speeds equal or greater than 20 mbps.
-Landline only service plans receive a monthly discount of $5.25.
+The federal Lifeline Program offers a monthly discount up to $9.25 on landline telephone service plans bundled with Internet speeds that meet the Broadand minimum service standards or Internet Only plans that have speeds that meet the Broadand minimum service standards.
 Lifeline also offers discounts on some wireless telephone service plans and some broadband internet service plans.
 You may receive the Lifeline discount on one service per household.

 The federal Lifeline Program incorporates the broadband discount (not applicable to TAP).